PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_2/dockerfiles/scipy-notebook/README.md

     docker build --no-cache -t py3-jupyter-tensorflow .

 ###### Run Build
-    docker run -it -p 8888:8888 py3-jupyter-tensorflow:latest
+    docker run -it -p 8888:8888 -v ${PWD}/:/home/jovyan py3-jupyter-tensorflow:latest

   - In the console of last docker run command above, it will show the link 127.0.0.1:8888.
     Just clicking on it will open the Jupyter endpoint in the default browser.
+    Files saved under work directory will be visiable on current directory

   - Open a new notebook and type below to verify pyspark, tensorflow, pytorch, pytorch_lightning, analytics-zoo, and bigDL.